Rape during the Bosnian War: Aftermath

 Following the end of hostilities with the 1995 Dayton Agreement, there have been sustained efforts to reconcile the opposing factions.
 Much attention has been paid to the need to understand the reality of what happened during the war, dispel myths, and for responsible leaders to be brought to justice and be encouraged to accept their guilt for the mass rapes and other atrocities.

 In the aftermath of the conflict, ethnic identity is now of much greater social importance in Bosnia than it was prior to 1992.
-From the 1960s until the beginning of the war, nearly twelve percent of marriages were mixed (between members of different communities), and young citizens would often refer to themselves as Bosnians rather than identifying their ethnicity.
+From the 1960s until the beginning of the war, nearly twelve per cent of marriages were mixed (between members of different communities), and young citizens would often refer to themselves as Bosnians rather than identifying their ethnicity.
 After the conflict it has been effectively mandatory to be identified as either Bosniak, Serb or Croat and this has been a problem for the children of rape victims as they come of age.

 A medical study of 68 Croatian and Bosniak victims of rape during the 1992–1995 war found that many suffered psychological problems as a result.
 None had any psychiatric history prior to the rapes.
 After the rapes 25 had suicidal thoughts, 58 suffered depression immediately after and 52 were still suffering from depression at the time of the study, one year later.
 Of the women 44 had been raped more than once and 21 of them had been raped daily throughout their captivity.
 Twenty-nine of them had become pregnant and seventeen had an abortion.
 The study reached the conclusion that the rapes had "deep immediate and long-term consequences on the mental-health" of the women.

 Rape in the Bosnian war, was used as a "weapon of war", which affected the communal consciousness of general Bosnian public.
 As Pierre Bayard puts it, "[i]n Bosnia the rapes not only accompanied the advance of the Serbian armies, they were also the result of a concerted policy of cultural eradication."
 In other words, the rape itself served as an instrument of strategic desecration of Bosnian and/or Bosniak identity and anything related to it.

 In the study entitled "Mass Rape: The War Against Women in Bosnia-Herzegovina", Alexandra Stiglmayer et al. conclude: